Genesis 50:1-Exodus 2:10

 Wow!
 Truly, no weapon formed against us will prosper (Isaiah 54:17).

 Time and space prohibits me to comment on every verse in this section of Scripture – but O how rich it is!

 The most important question anyone will ever have to answer is “Who do you say Jesus is?”
 Is He a passing prophet, a typical teacher, a random rabbi?
 Was He merely a man?
 It’s critically important to realize that He was infinitely more than all of that, He was the God-man.
 Peter received that supernatural revelation from the Father and we read in:

 Matthew 16:16 (NKJV) “Simon Peter answered and said, ‘You are the Christ, the Son of the living God.’”

 Jesus would build His church on that truth and expression of faith.

 The Son of the living God speaks of His deity.
-The Christ speaks of Him fulfilling prophecy.
+The Christ speaks of His fulfillment of prophecy.

-It’s noteworthy to see that a person can have God speak through him one minute, and the devil the next.
+It’s noteworthy to realize that a person can have God speak through him one minute, and the devil speak through him the next.
 This is what happened to the well-intentioned Peter (Matthew 16:23).
 We need to be so careful what we say and always be mindful of God.
-Peter was resisting God’s plan of life and redemption, he was horrified at the cross, and yet, that’s the call of all Christians!
+Peter was resisting God’s plan of life, redemption, and salvation, he was horrified at the cross – and yet, that’s the call of all Christians!